Cold Brew Tea (Viral Tea Sommelier’s Original Recipe)

 • Ice is optional since the tea is already chilled, but add ice to keep it colder for longer.

 • Not all tea is cold brewed for the same amount of time.
 Green tea in general is trickier to cold brew.
-It can taste bitter if not made properly so always check brewing guides.
-Black tea, oolong tea, and herbal teas are the easiest to brew since it’s harder to mess up and should be cold brewed for 12 hours.
+Black tea, oolong tea, and herbal teas should be cold brewed for 12 hours and green tea should be cold brewed for 3-6 hours.

 • Make and store your tea in glass containers.
 Plastic tends to stain and leave behind odors.